MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 ### Retention policies

 You can apply automatic retention labels to target just Teams meeting recording video files via the ProgID property.
-Read [How to auto-apply a retention label for Teams meeting recordings](/microsoft-365/compliance/apply-retention-labels-automatically?view=o365-worldwide#microsoft-teams-meeting-recordings) for more info.
+For more information, see [How to auto-apply a retention label for Teams meeting recordings](/microsoft-365/compliance/apply-retention-labels-automatically?view=o365-worldwide#microsoft-teams-meeting-recordings).

 ### Data Loss Prevention (DLP) policies